CloudSlang/docs/tutorial/13_lesson.rst

 by calling the ``get_sp()`` function in the ``default`` property of the the ``domain`` input.
 The ``get_sp()`` function will retrieve the value associated with the property defined by the fully qualified name in its first argument.
-If no such property if found, the function will return the second argument.
+If no such property is found, the function will return the second argument.

 .. code-block:: yaml